arealclimber/nft-playground/README.md

-# NFT Playground
+# NFT Playground Intro

-This project is built to learn.
+This project is built to learn and make everyone in the world have fun with NFT.

-NFT Playground is the Fractionalized NFT marketplace that allows not only sellers and buyers and borrowers and lenders but also the community to have fun.
+NFT Playground is the community-oriented NFT marketplace where everyone can share thoughts and get the free NFT (costing gas fee).

-## 🧱 Build 🔨
+# 🧱 Roadmap 🔨

 ![BUIDL](https://raw.githubusercontent.com/arealclimber/nft-playground/main/public/BUIDL.PNG)